csiro-robotics/3es-core/3escore/3esdoc/3esdocprotocol.md

 - offset 60000, count 20000

 > The maths above is suspect.
 30000 may be the incorrect payload count.

+Colours may optionally be encoded using a UInt8 per channel, ordered RGBA (low to high byte), which is equivalent to the UInt32 network endian encoding.
+The 32-bit encoding is preferred.

 ## Camera messages {#camera-messages}